kriszyp/lmdb-js/README.md

 Compression is recommended for large databases that may be close to or larger than available RAM, to improve caching and reduce page faults.
 If you use enable compression for a database, you must ensure that the data is always opened with the same compression setting, so that the data will be properly decompressed.

 ## Caching
-This library supports caching of entries from dbs, and uses a [LRU/LFU (LRFU) and weak-referencing caching mechanism](https://github.com/kriszyp/weak-lru-cache) for highly optimized caching and object tracking.
+This library supports caching of entries from databases, and uses a [LRU/LFU (LRFU) and weak-referencing caching mechanism](https://github.com/kriszyp/weak-lru-cache) for highly optimized caching and object tracking.
 There are several key potential benefits to using caching, including performance, key correlation with object identity, and immediate/synchronous access to saved data.
 Enabling caching will cache `get`s and `put`s, which can make frequent `get`s much faster.
 Caching is enabled by providing a truthy value for the `cache` property on the database `options`.

 The weak-referencing mechanism works in harmony with JS garbage collection to allow objects to be cached without preventing GC, and retrieved from the cache until they have actually been collected from memory, making more efficient use of memory.
 This also can provide a guarantee of object identity correlation with keys: as long as retrieved object is in memory, a `get` will always return the existing object, and `get` never will return two copies of the same object (for the same key).
 The LRFU caching mechanism is scan-resistant, tracking frequency of usage as well as recency.